marghebelia/SOABB1/README.md

 ### Datasets

-* _References_audios_bb.xlsx_ contains the demographic details about the participants (e.g., age, languages spopken, sex, date of birth) as well as details and notes concerning the test (e.g., date, timing of f0 modification relative to the onset of the recording, etc).
+_References_audios_bb.xlsx_ contains the demographic details about the participants (e.g., age, languages spopken, sex, date of birth) as well as details and notes concerning the test (e.g., date, timing of f0 modification relative to the onset of the recording, etc).
+It includes the following information relevant for the study:
+* _BB_ : unique participant ID
+* Whether the participant was successfully tested or not due to technical errors or other reasons (_Tech_error_ , _No_data_ , _Tested_)
+* _DDT_ = date of test
+* _DDN_ = date of birth
+* _age_ = age in decimal months
+* _Mois_ = age in months
+* _sexe_ = sex
+* _Timing_modif_ = the timing in mm:ss when the f0 mdification was applied
+* _timing_modif_sec_ = the above but in seconds
+* _Type_modif_ = whether the f0 was shifted up (100) or down (-100) for that participant
+*  _Ordre_miroir_ = order of execution of the mirror task and interaction, which was counterbalanced
+*  Demographic information such as whether the child was exposed to multiple languages or not (_monolingue_), whether they could hold their head up (_tete_) and sitting up (_assis_), whether they locomoted autonomously (_deplacement_), information about the type of vocalisations they produced (_vocalisation_), whether the child had had ear infections or hearing problems (_audition_pb_)
+*  _Mirror_recognition_ =  Whether the child touched the red mark on their forehead, showing signs of recognising the reflection as themselves (0 = No, 1 = Yes).

-* _N_sounds_details.csv_ is generated at the end of Script 1 and contains the start and end times of parent and child vocalisations and the vocalisation type, the phase in which it was produced (BL: baseline - before f0 modification or EXP: experimental - after f0 modification).
+_N_sounds_details.csv_ is generated at the end of Script 1 and contains the start and end times of parent and child vocalisations and the vocalisation type, the phase in which it was produced (BL: baseline - before f0 modification or EXP: experimental - after f0 modification).
 It does not yet include the f0, which is extracted in Script 2 based on this file.

-* _N_f0_HNR_RMS.csv_ is the final dataset generated at the end of Script 2, containing the duration, start and end times of each vocalisation, the phase in which it was produced (baseline or experimental), the vocalisation type, and who produced it (i.e., baby or mum).
+_N_f0_HNR_RMS.csv_ is the final dataset generated at the end of Script 2, containing the duration, start and end times of each vocalisation, the phase in which it was produced (baseline or experimental), the vocalisation type, and who produced it (i.e., baby or mum).
 It also includes the average f0 for each vocalisation and the average f0 per phase per infant, along with demographic details for each participant, including age, linguistic background and other relevant information.
 Script 3 runs on this file.

-* _N72_f0_overtime_ contains the
+_N72_f0_overtime_ contains the

-* _MT_comp.csv_ reports where the child was looking at each timepoint during during the mirror task.
-It includes the following columns: _video_ : the video filename; _timing_sec_: time in seconds from the start of the video ; _phase_: mirror1 or mirror2 (respectively, before and after mark placement); _code_: unique ID per look type, i.e., where the child is looking, explicitly reported in _key_name_ (Mi = mirror, Mu = caregiver, A = away, Ta = touches or reaches for the mirror while looking away, Tm = touches or reaches for the mirror while looking at it, uncodable = when the child's gaze direction could not be determined, blink = when the child blinked, UnS = unsure)
+_MT_comp.csv_ reports where the child was looking at each timepoint during during the mirror task.
+It includes the following columns:
+* _video_ : the video filename;
+* _timing_sec_: time in seconds from the start of the video ;
+* _phase_: mirror1 or mirror2 (respectively, before and after mark placement);
+* _code_: unique ID per look type, i.e., where the child is looking, explicitly reported in the column _key_name_ (Mi = mirror, Mu = caregiver, A = away, Ta = touches or reaches for the mirror while looking away, Tm = touches or reaches for the mirror while looking at it, uncodable = when the child's gaze direction could not be determined, blink = when the child blinked, UnS = unsure);
+* _FPS_ = frames per second;
+* _cam_n_b_ = the camera where the gaze was captured (as two cameras were used to ensure that the direction of the child's gaze was always visible)
+* _bb_nb_ = the participant unique ID

 ### Plot analysis
 This folder (contained in "Datasets") includes the figures shown in the manuscript, generated by Script 3.